 So I bought a 30GB SSD for $20 and placed it in this laptop.
-Then, I installed NetBSD 8.0 from an usb, as described in, The Guide
+Then, I installed NetBSD-8.1_STABLE from an usb, as described in, the guide.

-/usr should be the largest partition on the drive, this is my new partition scheme for the 30GB drive:
+/usr should be the largest partition on the drive, this is my partition scheme for the 30GB SSD

 I always choose to add a system user after installing, so that’s what I’ve done this time as well.